 Personal Health Consultations with Kristina Amelong, CCT, CNC

 If you have additional questions or concerns about your digestive health, I would be happy to assist via a scheduled phone consultation.
 I charge $1.80 per minute.
-First complete any relevant sections pertaining to your infant on my secure online intake form.
+First complete any relevant sections on my secure online intake form.
 Upon submitting the form, you will be prompted to set a consultation time with me via my online booking system.
 Please note that appointment times are USA Central Time.

 By Kristina Amelong, CCT, CNC